 - Learn to use local, regional and national reference collections and start to build personal collections for reference

-The project application was submitted to the Heritage Lottery Fund in February 2017 and is likely to begin in late 2017 if funding is successfully achieved.
+The project application was submitted to the Heritage Lottery Fund in February 2017 and confirmation of funding was received in July 2017.